Optimize Kafka Streams Topologies in Confluent Platform

 I’ve enabled optimizations for my existing application, are there any additional steps?

 If you have an existing application, a rolling upgrade is not possible.
-You’ll need to take these steps:
+You must take these steps:

 1. Stop all your application instances.